Aless00san/pdf-bucket-tool/README.md

 # pdf-bucket-tool

-Pixel-based flood fill (paint bucket) editing for PDFs with non-destructive overlay layers and hybrid PDF export that preserves text selectability.
+Pixel-based flood fill (paint bucket) editing for PDFs with non-destructive overlay layers and hybrid PDF export that preserves text selectability, easy to use, ready to start painting on install out of the box

 ## Installation